skip to content

 R&D by High-Tech Companies Headquartered or Operating in Minnesota

 • 3M invests about 6% of sales back into R&D annually.
-The company produces more than 3,500 patents annually.
+The company reported R&D expenses of $1.82 billion for FY 2023.

-• Medtronic's $2.3 billion R&D budget last fiscal year constituted 8 percent of total spending for the company.
+• Medtronic spent $2.7 billion in FY 2023.
 The company ranks first for total R&D expenditure among Twin Cities-based med-tech companies.

-• Boston Scientific Corp., which has a significant Twin Cities presence, spent $1.1 billion on R&D last fiscal year, or 20% of its total spending.
+• Boston Scientific Corp., which has a significant Twin Cities presence, spent $1.4 billion on R&D in FY 2023.

-• Abbott Laboratories, another company with a sizable local presence, spent $2.3 billion on R&D last fiscal year, about 9% of its total spending.
+• Abbott Laboratories, another company with a sizable local presence, spent $2.7 billion on R&D in FY 2023.

 hormel-institute-internsWorkforce

-The state employs more than 294,400 people in high-tech industries, offering a pool of skilled workers to meet the needs of cutting-edge companies.
+The state employs nearly 322,000 people in high-tech industries, offering a pool of skilled workers to meet the needs of cutting-edge companies.

 Industry Support

 • Minnesota's Medical Alley is the #1 health technology cluster in the world.
-It is home to the nation's largest private health insurer and more than 1,000 health care companies that employ more than 500,000 Minnesotans and millions more worldwide.
+It is home to the nation's largest private health insurer and around 800 health care companies that employ more than 500,000 Minnesotans and millions more worldwide.

 • The Minnesota Technology Association fuels the state's high-tech ecosystem.
 The association offers members access to MnTech events, sponsorships, community interest groups, peer forums and more.
 Members include organizations in IT, advanced manufacturing, life sciences, fintech, agtech, cleantech, and edutech.